google/framework-for-osdu/osdu-r2/os-delivery/README.md

     * Verify the authentication token.
 Fail signed URL generation if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail signed URL generation if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
+Fail signed URL generation if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Unauthorized` status.
 2. Get the `FileID` value from the incoming request.
 3. Query the database with `FileID` to get the file record.
 4. Return the `Location` and `Driver` from the record to the calling service.